 With the new County Executive’s interest in child care, the Council convened a special meeting for him with child care and after school leaders, along with members of the Council Board, staff and Business Advisory Council, on February 28th at the YWCA White Plains.
 Following a tour of the Y’s early childhood center, County Executive Latimer listened intently to the challenges and ideas offered by the audience and repeatedly expressed his desire to assist, along with members of his team.
 The audience left hopeful and energized.
 The Council subsequently generated a list of recommendations to strengthen child care derived primarily from that meeting and submitted them to the County Executive.
 These recommendations are being considered in regular meetings between the Council and the administration.

 New York State

-With child care costs burdening families all over the nation, this significant lift at the federal level is essential.
+With child care costs burdening families all over the nation, this significant lift at the federal level was most welcome.
 Child Care Aware of America’s latest report, Parents and the High Cost of Child Care: 2017 documents that child care expense often exceeds housing costs.
 New York shows up in several undesirable “top ten” lists, weighing in as the sixth least affordable state for center-based child care for infants, and #1 for center-based care for four year olds.
 To see how the whole country is doing, and where New York stacks up, read the full report below: